keithalewis/papers/rl.md

-# Reinfocement Learning
+# Reinforcement Learning

-Goal directed learning for an agent interacting with an evironment.
+Maximizing gains for an agent interacting with a model.

-Beyond the agent and the environment, one can identify four main subelements of a reinforcement learning system: a policy, a reward signal, a value function, and, optionally, a model of the environment.
+There is always a model and there is no canonical measure of gain.

 ## Markov Decision Process

 A MDP is defined by states, $S$, actions, $A$, rewards, $R\subseteq\bold{R}$, and transition probabilities, $p(s',r|s,a)
 = P(S_{t+1} = s', R_{t+1} = r\mid S_t = s, A_t = a)$,
-the probability of moving to state $s'$ and receive reward $r$ give the agent is in state $s$ and takes action $a$.
+the probability of moving to state $s'$ and receive reward $r$ given the agent is in state $s$ and takes action $a$.

 Some models specify $A_s\subseteq A$, $s\in S$,